Paul Against Peter and James

 According to Dunn, the Galatian churches to whom Paul addressed his letter were churches he planted on his first missionary journey in cities like Iconium, Lystra, Derbe, and (Pisidian) Antioch.
-(Confusingly, there are two cities called Antioch, one in Pisidia and one in Syria; see the map below.)
+(Confusingly, there are two cities called Antioch, one in Pisidia and one in Syria.)
 Soon after Paul had planted these churches, other missionaries swept into town to “correct” Paul’s teaching.

 But, who were they?
 On Dunn’s (quite plausible) account, they were Jewish Christians from the church in (Syrian) Antioch, who were under the guidance of the leaders of the church in Jerusalem—chiefly Peter and James (the brother of Jesus).
 So, in essence, Paul was locked in a theological battle with two other Apostles, Peter and James (or at least their theological proxies)!

 The Book of Acts (11:19-30) teaches us that the church in (Syrian) Antioch was established after the scattering of believers from Jerusalem due to a persecution.
 Given its proximity to Jerusalem, this church was under the authority and care of the Jerusalem church.
 It was also the church from which Paul and Barnabus were sent on their first missionary journey (map above), during which the Galatian churches were established (Acts 13-14).